privacyidea/privacyidea/doc/policies/admin.rst

 The administrator is allowed to download the audit log.

-.. note:: The download is not restricted to filters and audit age.
+.. note:: The download is **not** restricted to filters, hidden columns and audit age.
-   Thus, if you want to avoid, that an administrator can see older logs, you need to disallow downloading the data.
+   Thus, if you want to avoid, that an administrator can see older logs or columns, hidden by `hide_audit_columns`, you need to disallow downloading the data.
    Otherwise he may download the audit log and look at older entries manually.

 auditlog_age
 ~~~~~~~~~~~~